 Consideration for University Fellowship is based on excellence in previous academic work and artistic work, and is evidenced by official transcripts from all undergraduate and graduate academic institutions, a statement of purpose, and three letters of reference.
 Please note: While the University Fellowship requires a minimum 3.6 cumulative point-hour ratio (on the 4.0 scale) in all previous undergraduate coursework, it is at the discretion of the Dance Graduate Studies Committee who they will nominate based on application materials and audition results.
 It is essential that all application materials be received by both the Graduate School and the Department of Dance by the deadline date in order to be considered for a University Fellowship.

 We strongly advise that all applicants living outside the United States attend the Dance Audition.
 This process enables the faculty to learn about you and for you to learn about us.
-If you are unable to attend the audition, you may substitute with an online video in addition to your Work Samples (see above), which must include:
+If you are unable to attend the audition, you may substitute with an online video in addition to your Work Samples (see above), which must include four separate links to each of the following:

 - spoken introduction in English (3 minutes)